-There is a mistaken, but commonly held, view that Members of School Boards do not have the same legal duties as directors of for-profit companies.
-School Board Members are obliged to comply with general law and legislative requirements.
-These legal obligations are not dependent on the size of the school or experience of the Board.
+There is a mistaken but commonly held view that members of school Boards do not have the same legal duties as directors of ‘for-profit’ companies.
+However, school Board Members are obliged to comply with general law and legislative requirements.
+These legal obligations are not dependent on the size of the School or experience of the Board.

-It is a fundamental aspect of good governance that all Board Members understand that their role on the Board is first and foremost to act in the interests of the school as a whole.
+It is a fundamental aspect of good governance that all Board Members understand that their role on the Board is first and foremost to act in the interests of the School as a whole.
 Board Members are not on the School Board to represent and promote the interests of particular groups or stakeholders.
-They are not there to represent the interests of their constituents.

-The overriding obligation on all Board Members to act in the best interests of the school as a whole arises by virtue of what is known as the ‘fiduciary relationship’ between each Board Member and the school.
-The fiduciary relationship is a general law notion and simply dictates that Board Members must always and unwaveringly act in the best interests of the school and must act honestly, fairly, loyally, in good faith, and with integrity.
+This overriding obligation on all Board Members to act in the best interests of the School as a whole arises by virtue of what is known as the ‘fiduciary relationship’ between each Board Member and the School.
+A fiduciary relationship is a general law notion, dictating that Board Members must always act in the best interests of the School and must act honestly, fairly, loyally, in good faith and with integrity.

-In all deliberations as a member of the School Board you must have regard to the overriding principle that your duty is to act in the best interests of the school, irrespective of any personal or other interests.
+In all deliberations, a school Board Member must observe the overriding principle that it is his or her duty to act in the best interests of the School, irrespective of any personal or other interests.

-Another essential aspect of good governance is that Board Members maintain confidentiality in respect of all Board matters and discussions.
+Another essential aspect of good governance is confidentiality in respect of all Board matters and discussions.
 Confidentiality forms the basis of trust and encourages an open and honest forum for discussion.
 Board Members have a right to freely express their views without fear of being named outside the Board Meeting as taking a particular position.

 Please click here for a template Director’s Confidentiality Agreement.